 Hockey is not only a fantastic spectator sport; it’s also great for sports betting.
-Beginning on opening night and extending all the way to the Stanley Cup.
-NHL fans in Tennessee who want to bet on hockey have a lot of options.
+Beginning on opening night and extending all the way to the Stanley Cup, NHL fans in Tennessee who want to bet on hockey have a lot of options.
 Hockey bet types include moneylines, puck lines, totals, props, futures, and in-game live betting.

 Tennessee sports betting apps provide all these options and more.
 Plus, with the recent successes of Tennessee’s Nashville Predators, fans in the state have never been more excited about hockey than they are today.
 Here’s everything you need to know about betting on the NHL in Tennessee, including how to bet on hockey and live NHL odds from Tennessee online sportsbooks.

 Every season, TN online sportsbooks offer both live NHL game lines and NHL futures odds.
 These odds let you bet before and during the season on individual games, teams and players.
 See below for the best current NHL game odds and futures odds on the next Stanley Cup winner.
 Click on any odds to go directly to the online sportsbook, claim your free bets or bonuses and lock in your NHL bets.

 Yes, sports betting became legal in Tennessee in 2019.
 Interestingly, TN was the first state to legalize online-only sports betting because there aren’t any retail casinos in the state.
 TN also requires operators that offer sports betting to use official league data, with the Tennessee Lottery overseeing sports betting.